 This course will introduce students to African-American fiction, drama, poetry, nonfiction, art, music, and film of the Harlem Renaissance.
 The Harlem Renaissance marks a seminal historical moment in which writers, musicians, and artists of the African Diaspora (particularly African-Americans, West Indians, and Africans) produced a complex body of written and visual text that drew upon the complexities of black life.

-Course number was formerly 64.300.
-This course is designed to help non-business students understand the importance of innovation and entrepreneurship in today's global economy and cultivate an entrepreneurial mindset among students in the Manning School of Business entrepreneurship concentration.
-It will cover different forms of entrepreneurship such as small businesses, growth ventures, corporate entrepreneurship and social entrepreneurship.
-The course will focus on the types of innovation, turning innovation into an ongoing new venture and on the entrepreneurial process.
-Innovation and entrepreneurship theories and concepts will be discussed with real life examples and cases.
+This course is designed to help students understand the importance of innovation and entrepreneurship in today's global economy and cultivate an entrepreneurial mindset among students.
+It will cover different forms of entrepreneurship, such as small businesses, growth ventures, corporate enrtepreneurship, and social entrepreneurship.
+The course will focus on the types of innovation, turnign innovation into an ongoing new venture, and the entrepreneurial process.
+Innovation and entrepreneurship theeories and concepts will be discussed with real-life examples and cases.